corelayer/netscaleradc-acme-go/README.md

 ---
 ## Changelog
 ### v0.3.1
-- Changed global application flags to accomodate a global configuration file and environment variables file flag
+- Changed global application flags to accommodate a global configuration file and environment variables file flag
   - changed -f / --config to -c / --configFile
   - added -e / --envFile
   - This also frees up the -f parameter to be changed later to a --force parameter